OSGConnect/connectbook/start/data/stashcache.md

-[title]: - "Transfer Large Input and Output Files >1GB In Size"
+[title]: - "Transfer Large Input and Output Files"

 [TOC]

 # Overview

-Due to the distributed configuration of the OSG, more often than not, your jobs will need to bring along a copy (i.e. transfer a copy) of data, code, packages, software, etc. from the login node where the job is submitted to the execute node where the job will run.
-This requirement applies to any and all files that are needed to successfully execute and complete your job that do not otherwise exist on OSG execute servers.

-When your OSG Connect jobs run, any output that gets generated is specifically written to the execute node on which the job ran.
-In order to get access to your output files, a copy of the output must be transferred back to your OSG Connect login node.

-For input and output files >1GB in size, OSG Connect's StashCache should be used for transferring these input and output files to and from OSG login and execute servers.
-StashCache is a transparent and reliable system that caches your larger files at sites across the country for faster delivery to and from execute nodes.
-StashCache is an alternative method *specifically* for transferring **larger** files needed for or produced by your jobs and requires additional HTCondor submit file script details and additional steps in the executable bash script used for your jobs.
+For input files >100MB and output files >1GB in size, the default HTCondor file transfer mechanisms run the risk of over-taxing the login nodes and their network capacity.
+For users on an OSG Connect login node, such files should be handled via the OSG Connect **data caching origin** (mounted and visible as the `/public` location) so that OSG's 'StashCache' tools can be used for scalably transferring these input and output files between the running jobs and the origin.
+For large files, the StashCache tools ensure faster delivery to and from execute nodes by taking adantage of OSG's regional data caches, while preserving login node performance.

 # Important Considerations

-As described in OSG Connect's [Introduction to Data Management on OSG Connect](https://support.opensciencegrid.org/support/solutions/articles/12000002985), any data, files, or even software that is >100MB should be staged in your `/public` directory and **any** input and output files >1GB and <10GB should be transferred to and from your `public` directory using StashCache during the execution of your jobs.
+As described in OSG Connect's [Introduction to Data Management on OSG Connect](https://support.opensciencegrid.org/support/solutions/articles/12000002985), any input data or software larger than 100MB should be staged in your `/public` directory (a mount of the OSG Connect data caching origin) for transfer to jobs using StashCache tools, and output >1GB and <10GB (best a a single file per job) should ONLY be transferred back to the origin using a StashCache `stashcp` command within the job executable.

-**Because of the way your files in `/public` get cached across StashCache, once a file is added to `/public` any changes or modifications that you make to the file will not be propagated.** This means if you add a new version of a file to your `/public` directory, it must first be given a unique name to distinguish it from previous versions of that file.
-Adding a date or version number to file names is strongly encouraged to manage you files in `/public`.
-Additionally, directories with unique names can also be used to organize different versions of files in `/public`.
+The `/public` location is otherwise unnecessary for smaller files, and should never be used for them without explicit instruction from an OSG staff member.

+The `/public` location is a mount of the OSG Connect origin filesystem.
+It is mounted to the OSG Connect login nodes only so that users can stage large job inputs or retrieve output via the login nodes.
+User must never submit jobs from the /public location or otherwise list a `/public` location (or staged file) in the submit file without using one of the below mechanisms, as described.
+All `log`, `error`, `output` files and any other files smaller than the above values should ONLY ever exist within the user's /home directory, unless otherwise directed by an OSG staff member.

-# Use StashCache To Transfer Larger Input Files From `/public`
+# Use a Stash URL to Transfer Large Input Files from the Data Origin

+Jobs submitted from the OSG Connect login nodes are configured to initiate input transfer from the Data Origin when files are indicated with ab appropriate `stash:///` URL in the `transfer_input_files` line of the submit file:

-1. Upload your larger files to your `/public` directory which is accessible via your OSG Connect login node at `/public/username` for which our
+1. Upload your larger input and/or software files to your `/public` directory which is accessible via your OSG Connect login node at `/public/username` for which our
 [Using scp To Transfer Files To OSG Connect](https://support.opensciencegrid.org/support/solutions/articles/5000634376) guide may be helpful.

+**Because of the way your files in `/public` are cached across the Open Science Pool, once a file is added to `/public` any changes or modifications that you make to the file will not be propagated.** This means that if you add a new version of a file to your `/public` directory, it must first be given a unique name (or directory path) to distinguish it from previous versions of that file.
+Adding a date or version number to directories or file names is strongly encouraged to manage your files in `/public`.

 2. Add the necessary details to your HTCondor submit file to tell HTCondor which files to transfer, and that your jobs must run on executes nodes that have access StashCache.

-		# StashCache submit file example
+		# Submit file example of StashCache input/software transfer

 		log = my_job.$(Cluster).$(Process).log
 		error = my_job.$(Cluster).$(Process).err